 COVID-19 DIGITAL INCLUSION COMMUNITY RESOURCES

-The City of Long Beach wants to ensure that everyone has equitable access and use of the Internet and computers during the COVID-19 pandemic.
+The City wants to ensure that everyone has equitable access and use of the Internet and computers during the COVID-19 pandemic.
 Check out the COVID-19 related digital inclusion community resources below.
 Visit the provider’s website for additional information and clarification about eligibility requirements.

 AT&T COMMUNITY RESOURCES

-- AT&T is increasing mobile hotspot data by 15GB a month for each line on an unlimited plan that currently includes a monthly tethering allotment.
+- AT&T is automatically increasing mobile hotspot data by 15GB a month for each line on an unlimited plan that currently includes a monthly tethering allotment through June 30.

-- AT&T is offering Internet access for qualifying limited-income households at $10/month through their Access from AT&T Program.
+- AT&T is offering Internet access for qualifying limited income households at $10 a month through their Access from AT&T Program.
+We’ve expanded eligibility to the program to households participating in the National School Lunch Program and Head Start.

 BOOST mobile community resources